To name but a few.

 Then I worked with Reid in 1999 to get the report of the National Reading Panel distributed to all school districts in the US.

 Later I had the privilege in 2000 of writing Reading First under George W Bush.
-Again I had hopes that research would convince teachers that whole language would change things.
+Again I had hopes that research would convince teachers that phonics instruction would change things.

 More than $6 billion in federal funds were distributed to all 50 states to change to Phonics.